fpbrault/truce/README.md

 <p align="center">
   Build audio plugins in Rust.
 CLAP, VST3, LV2, AU v2, AU v3,
   AAX, and standalone from a single Rust codebase.
-Dead simple developer experience—install and load your plugin in a DAW in 5 minutes.
+Dead simple developer experience: in 5 minutes, you can load your own plugin in a DAW and test your custom DSP, MIDI, and GUI.
 </p>

 <p align="center">